syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

 ### Items Source

 SfComboBoxItems can be populated with the business object collection.
-The below example is illustrated to create a SfComboBox that display a list of products.
+The below example is illustrated to create a UWP ComboBox that display a list of products.

 1.Create the Product model as follows.